ansible/ansible/docs/docsite/rst/presentations/ansible-testing.rst

 * Written for `presentty` https://pypi.python.org/pypi/presentty
 * ``docs/docsite/rst/presentations/ansible-testing.rst`` (once I've committed it)
+* Meetup event will be updated with the link

 .. container:: handout

-   * Trialing new way of doing presentations
+   * Trailing new way of doing presentations
    * Will be on website
    * Aim is that they will evolve over time
    * RST contains speakers notes, which have more detail
    * Add link from the Meetup event
-   * Questions welcome at anypoint - Will ask Mark to make a note
+   * Questions welcome at any point - Will ask Mark to make a note

 Requirements